emdb-empiar/maptools/README.md

 word 3 with sections.
 By default, an MRC file has the values 1, 2, 3 meaning that columns are aligned along the X axis, rows along the Y axis and sections along the Z axis in a right-hand oriented space.

-~~The best way to apply the ideas in this package will be into `mrcfile` Python package in a simple and clear way.
-However, `mrcfile` design is ad hoc and may require a bit more effort than developing this package.~~

 It would be desirable to make it easy for users to be able to:

 - determine the current space orientation;